umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Getting-Started/Installation/index.md

 We strongly advise to generate different keys for different websites
 :::

-Once the AppSetting and API key have been added, it is now time to configure our environments in the UmbracoDeploy.config which is used to define the environments that we have for our Umbraco Deploy installation.
+Once the AppSetting and API key have been added, it is now time to configure the environments in the UmbracoDeploy.config which is used to define the environments that we have for an Umbraco Deploy installation.

 The Config file will look something like this: